 Federal Oversight and Other Government Intervention.
 Government intervention in the insurance and reinsurance markets in the U.S. continues to evolve.
-Although U.S. state regulation is currently the primary form of regulation of insurance and reinsurance, Congress has considered proposals in several areas that may impact the industry, including the creation of an optional federal charter, repeal of the insurance company antitrust exemption from the McCarran Ferguson Act, and tax law changes, including changes to increase the taxation of reinsurance premiums paid to off-shore affiliates with respect to U.S. risks and comprehensive business tax reform legislation including border adjustments.
+Although U.S. state regulation is currently the primary form of regulation of insurance and reinsurance, Congress has considered proposals in several areas that may impact the industry, including the creation of an optional federal charter and repeal of the insurance company antitrust exemption from the McCarran Ferguson Act.
 We are unable to predict what other proposals will be made or adopted or the effect, if any, that such proposals would have on our operations and financial condition.

 The Dodd-Frank Act established federal measures that impact the U.S. insurance business and preempt certain state insurance laws.
-For example, the Dodd-Frank Act created the Financial Stability Oversight Council (the "FSOC"), which is authorized to designate a nonbank financial company as "systemically significant" if its material financial distress could threaten the financial stability of the U.S. The FSOC designated three insurance groups as systemically significant nonbank financial companies in 2013.
-As of September 2017, two of these designated groups have been undesignated.
+For example, the Dodd-Frank Act created the Financial Stability Oversight Council (the "FSOC"), which is authorized to designate a non-bank financial company as "systemically significant" if its material financial distress could threaten the financial stability of the U.S. As of December 31, 2018, there were no non-bank financial companies designated as systemically significant by the FSOC.
 The FSOC's potential recommendation of measures to address systemic risk in the insurance industry could affect our insurance and reinsurance operations as could a determination that we or our counterparties are systemically significant.
-In November 2017, the U.S. Department of the Treasury ("Treasury") issued a report recommending certain changes to the FSOC's process for designating nonbank financial companies as systemically significant in order to make the designation process more rigorous, clear, and transparent.
+In November 2017, the U.S. Department of the Treasury ("Treasury") issued a report recommending certain changes to the FSOC's process for designating non-bank financial companies as systemically significant in order to make the designation process more rigorous, clear, and transparent.
 Any suggested changes ultimately adopted by the FSOC would be implemented by FSOC directly, rather than through legislation.